element36-io/ebics-java-service/TEST.md

 ## Run unit tests

-<<<<<<< HEAD
-Run tests for the ebics-java-client on linux - it mounts sources into a docker container with java and the maven build tool
+Run tests for the ebics-java-client on linux - it mounts sources into a docker container with java and the maven build tool - so you do not need to install java or gradle on your local machine:

     git clone  https://github.com/element36-io/ebics-java-service.git
     cd ebics-java-service; mkdir ./app;